KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 {{< /sections >}}

 {{< alert title="Note" color="info" >}}
-Plasmoids previously used a metadata.desktop file.
+Plasmoids previously used a `metadata.desktop` file.
 This is discouraged, because the conversion to JSON will need to be done at runtime.
-Shipping a JSON file directly is supported for all of Plasma 5.
+Shipping a JSON file directly is supported for all of Plasma 5/6.

 In case you still have a desktop file inside of your project you can convert it to JSON and afterwards remove it.